 We wanted the list to be objective as possible and the first step was to narrow the list down to a manageable number of athletes to review.
 We decided that the fairest way to do this was to set some standards for consideration.
 If you met one of these standards, you were included in our list to review.
-Here are the four standards.
+Here are the six standards.

-2. Being ranked in the Early Era All Time Top Ten in more than one event.
+2. Being ranked in the Early Era All Time Top Ten in more than one event

-3. Winning the state meet high point award more than once.
+3. Winning the state meet high point award more than once

 Note Early Era is defined as 1914-1959.